Capevace/icloud-photos-backup/README.md

 <h1 align="center">iCloud Photos Backup</h1>

-<h6 align="center">A command-line utility and JS library to parse and backup your iCloud Photos collection with a way to browse it.</h6>
+<h6 align="center">A command-line utility and Node library to parse and backup your Apple Photos collection with a way to browse it.</h6>

 [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]
 [![Downloads Stats][npm-downloads]][npm-url]

 ## Features

--   Export your iCloud Photos library to disk
+-   Export your Apple Photos library to disk
+-	Works with and without using iCloud
 -   Export Albums, Folders, Moments, Faces, etc.
 -   Create a static web app to browse through the pictures and albums
 -   Use it as a CLI or library, which makes it easy to automate backups
 -   Database is accessed read-only, it will never corrupt the file

 ## Motivation
 When I recently rebuilt my in-house NAS, I realized that I wanted a way to backup my iCloud Photos library to remove a forever-lasting dependency on Apple.
 While there are some tools on the market that let you extract photos from your library, these are mostly only useable manually, don't have all the features I wanted, only export the pictures and videos from your library without any organizing and cost a lot of money.
 This library solves most of these issues, while being free and open-source!

 ## Backing up iCloud Photos libraries